botpress/documentation-v12/docs/conversation-studio/tutorials/shortlinks.md

   })
 })
 ```
-### Resources
+## Resources

 See the views' [Config](https://github.com/botpress/botpress/blob/master/modules/channel-web/src/views/lite/typings.d.ts#L130) object for all available options.

-It is recommended to also create a hook `after_bot_unmount`, to remove the shortlink when the chatbot is disabled; here is the corresponding example:
+It is recommended to also create a hook `after_bot_unmount` to remove the shortlink when the chatbot is disabled.
+Here is the corresponding example:

 ```js
 bp.http.deleteShortLink('fs-wc')